petrovsn/MaGraphAs/README.md

 -o - output prefix

+-l - hash length.
+Default value is 13.
+Highly NOT RECOMMENDED to set this value lower than 6-7, it causes to decreasing of perfomance.

 Output is a tabulated file with graph-based SNVs.

 -First column is a coordinates in the graph,